Galgorm Castle golf course featuring a pond covered in green algae, a stone retaining wall, and a tree line.

 Getting There

-Galgorm Castle lies just 1 km west of Ballymena town centre, off the A26.
-Regular bus services run from Belfast to Ballymena; a short taxi ride completes the journey.
+The estate is located 1 km west of Ballymena town centre, off the A26.
+Regular bus services run from Belfast to Ballymena, with a short taxi ride or walk to the grounds.
 Drivers can use postcode BT42 1HL for GPS navigation.

 Booking & Contact